Curriculum of the Ultrasound Medicine Fellowship

 During the fellowship we expect the following of our fellow:

-• Complete one QA project in the department involving ultrasound
+- Initiate or complete one QA project in the department involving ultrasound

 Schedule

-Monday mornings are Fellow-led scanning shifts with the rotating medical students and residents.
-Wednesday mornings are QA, then journal club, followed by Attending-led scanning shifts Wednesday afternoon.
+Every other Monday the fellow will lead scanning shifts with the rotating medical students and residents.
+Wednesday mornings are journal club followed by QA, followed by Attending-led scanning shifts in the afternoon.
 These shifts are focused on bedside hands-on teaching of advanced ultrasound applications for the fellow, but medical students and residents participate as well.
-Additionally, the first Wednesday of each month is our division meeting and Journal club, which is often held on a boat at Kona Kai Marina!